cristik1/GitTT/readme.txt

-This is readme
+Readme for the GitTT project.

+It contains details about the project.

+It can be built by running make
-Features are located into the features/ folder
+Features can be found in the features/ folder.